INET-RC/GeoMX/README.md

 make -j$(nproc)
 ```

 Please note that this could fail due to network problems.
-If that occurs, please try to make it again, or at a latter time.
+If that occurs, please try to make it again, or at a later time.

 Once it is done, we will see a folder named ``lib`` with a library file `libmxnet.so` in it.

-Finally, we bind GeoMX to Python, run:
+Finally, we bind GeoMX to Python, by running:

 ```shell
 $ cd python && pip install -e .